tokamak-network/tonstarter-contracts/docgen/docs/stake/Stake1Logic.md

 - `deadline`: deadline

 - `sqrtPriceLimitX96`: sqrtPriceLimitX96

 - `_type`: the function type, if 0, use exactInputSingle function, else if, use exactInput function

-###### Stake1Logic-exchangeWTONtoTOSv2-address-uint256-uint256-uint256-uint256-

-## Function `exchangeWTONtoTOSv2(address _stakeContract, uint256 amountIn, uint256 amountOutMinimum, uint256 deadline, uint256 _type)`

-Swap TON to TOS using uniswap v2

-this function used in StakeTON ( stakeType=0 )

-### Parameters:

-- `_stakeContract`: the stakeContract's address

-- `amountIn`: the input amount

-- `amountOutMinimum`: the minimun output amount

-- `deadline`: deadline

-- `_type`: the function type, if 0, use exactInputSingle function, else if, use exactInput function